Mold

 Post Remediation Verification

 Once the cleaning process is complete a final mold test will be conducted to ensure that the house is safe.
-This is referred to as a Post Remediation Verification or PRV.
+This is referred to as a Post-Remediation Verification or PRV.

 A certificate of completion will be issued and your water damage or mold problem is officially solved!

-After water damage and mold has been removed, homeowners may have to complete either minor or extensive renovations, depending on how severe the problem was.
+After water damage and mold have been removed, homeowners may have to complete either minor or extensive renovations, depending on how severe the problem was.
 Although this requires a lot of work, it is very important that your home is properly cleaned of mold to ensure your safety.
 The silver lining is that sometimes repairing water damage or removing mold provides homeowners with an opportunity to redecorate or replace outdated walls or floors.
-Don’t be afraid to refresh your home with a new sense of style!

 Finally